 Canada's biggest metal export in the '80s, Vancouver (by way of Ottawa) thrash metallers Annihilator was one of the many classic examples of a band which kicks off with a fanatstic debut that is an instant classic (Van Halen, Exodus, etc.) and deteriorates steadily from there never to fulfill its initial promise.
 As in most cases, the band, commercial ambitions and record company involvement all play a part.
 In this case, the worst of the bunch is the blatantly commercial Set The World On Fire.
 Formed in 1984 and after several very successful underground demos (Welcome To Your Death and Phantasmagoria being the better-knowns) featuring Waters occasionally on vocals while friend and co-founder John Bates would also take care of the vocals, the band's debut (now featuring Rampage) became an instant metal hit.
 Prior to this, the band had become an underground hit and earned Waters a spectacular reputation.
 The second effort was almost as successful (and sold more) and featured more topical lyrics, while the third was described above.
 Rampage was fired first for alcohol problems and later again for similar reasons.
 The band would also claim he had to stay with his day job for seniority reasons.
 In 1999 on the road in Europe with Overkill (Comeau's then band) rampage threatened to kill the band and crew while reportedly brandishing a knife.
 Pharr was imported in the ‘80s by the Roadrunner label to give the band a more commercial angle.
 The band apparently agreed to the suggestion happily.
 He would leave after one album and one tour, come abck for some more touring and again be asked to leave.
 In general though, Waters has been the sole member with everyone else acting as session players.
 Early on the band was on the verge of demise when Waters was offered the vacant guitar slot in Megadeth.
 The band has opened for Judas Priest and headlined many times due to its popularity in Europe.
 The band signed to Germany's AFM Records in 2003.
 Drummer Randy Black toured with Primal Fear for the Metal Gods' tour in 2003 when the Germans' drummer Klaus Sperrling was not able to make the trip.
 He later joined the German heavy metallers permanently.
 Black was consequently asked to leave Rebellion.
 Several months later, Black was also excused from Annihilator, which resulted in a war of words.
 The Canadian power metal band brought back drummer Mike Mangini into the fold.
 Simultaneously, the band and vocalist Joe Comeau went their separate ways due to "non-musical differences."
 Vancouver-based Dave Padden was the band's new front man.
 Annihilator did not miss a beat and played at Wacken 2003 even as Waters was busy relocating back to his hometown of Ottawa.
 The new line-up issued Schizo Deluxe in late 2005.
 A DVD called Ten Years In Hell, covering up to the year 2000, was issued in 2006 by SPV.
 Former bassist Russ Bergquist rejoined the band in time for a European tour in 2006.
 The band’s Metal album was issued in April of 2007 through SPV.
 The record featured Mike Mangini on drums and guest appearances by Mike Amott and Angela Gossow of Arch Enemy, Jeff Loomis of Nevermore and Alexi Laiho of Children Of Bodom.
 The group hit the road as support for Iced Earth later in the year.
 The Metal album was issued in North America several months behind Europe.
 Vancouver’s Terror Syndrome, featuring The Devin Townsend Band drummer Ryan Van Poederooyen, said farewell to singer Denton Bramley in the autumn of 2008 and replaced him with Dave Padden.
 The new singer would supposedly front both bands.
 Annihilator will release a new DVD, Live At Masters Of Rock, this month through SPV.
 It was recorded on July 11, 2008 at the Masters Of Rock Festival in Vizovice, Czech Republic.
 This was to be the band’s last release with the bankrupt label.
 Former touring bassist Dave Sheldon was back on guitar in 2010 and heading his own band called Exes For Eyes.
 Annihilator, now on Earache, was seeking a bass player.
 A new record was expected in 2010.
 Annihilator released its self-titled album in Europe on May 17th through Earache Records.
 Ryan Ahoff played drums on it.
 Alberto Campuzano of Toronto band Warmachine joined Annihilator as a touring bassist in April of 2010.
 He also remained in his main band.
 Annihilator recruited Cryptopsy drummer Flo Mounier for its summer 2011 shows.
 Annihilator would release a studio album, called, on August 23rd, 2013 through UDR.
 The “deluxe eco-book” version would also feature a bonus disc with 15 re-recorded Annihilator songs.
 The package featured a 3D cover.
 The band was involved in an accident while on the road in Spain in late 2013.
 The band’s bus and equipment were damaged.
 Annihilator’s Jeff Waters invited ex-vocalist Coburn Pharr to participate in the performance for The World's Biggest Heavy Metal Cruise to Jamaica in January 2015.
 Pharr was the lead vocalist on Annihilator's 1990 release Never, Neverland.
 Dave Padden remained the band’s vocalist.
 Annihilator would release a studio album, called Suicide Society, on September 18th, 2015 through UDR Music.
 Jeff Waters played both bass and guitars.
 The band has re-signed with UDR Music for two more albums.
 The band was also planning to record a live DVD in the spring of 2016 and possibly release an acoustic album.
 On September 17th, 2016 Annihilator performed its first show in Western Canada since 1993.
-Also appearing were to be the recently reformed and original lineup of speed metal pioneers Exciter at its first Western Canadian performance since 1985.
+Also appearing was to be the recently reformed and original lineup of speed metal pioneers Exciter at its first Western Canadian performance since 1985.
 The show would be opened by thrash metal veterans Razor and Sacrifice.
 Calgary’s Gatekrashör would provide the last call entertainment.
 2017’s Triple Threat featured acoustic versions of the band’s songs and a recording from Bang Your Head!!! festival in 2016.
+Ripping Through Canada Summer 2017 Tour was the monicker for Annihilator’s trek that year beginning in June.
+Support came from Mutank and Mason.

 ANNIHILATOR - ALL FOR YOU - AFM